 - Enable Sys ID: activates the option of system identification.
 The plant is modified continuously by predicting a new one according to a set of parameters.
 This option must be activated when working in Adaptative-.Predictive control.

 - Respect: this option is used for transition between phases.
 When activated the output of the controller is respected (is kept) when going from one phase to another.
-Normally, this is used in the internal control loops (rates) to avoid great steps in one control parameters in the transitions.
-If Respect is active in the external loops, the control will maintain attitude angles and heading/fly path angles during phase changing, and this kind of control could be too much aggressive for the platform (depending on phases configuration).
+Normally, this is used in the internal control loops (rates) only to avoid great steps in the control parameters during transitions.
+If Respect is active in the external loops, the control will maintain attitude angles and heading/fly path angles during phase changing (for example), and this kind of control could be too much aggressive for the platform (depending on phases configuration).
+The Respect option can be activated in PID controllers only.

 - Noise Level & Filtering constant: parameters used for the AP controller.